-- Loss of consciousness.
 Doctors will often use the Glasgow Coma Scale (GCS) to evaluate eye function, body movements, and verbal response to judge how well a person’s brain is functioning after a crash.
 A patient who is fully conscious may be rated at 15 (the highest score), while a score of 9 indicates that the person has emerged from a coma but is not yet fully awake.

-- Changes in ratings.
 Emergency personnel may also use the changes in a patient’s answers and responses to evaluate how his condition is progressing.
 This is why a victim’s first GCS score is often done at the accident site or in an ambulance by emergency responders, taken again upon arrival at the hospital, tested after surgery, and continually evaluated as a person recovers under hospital supervision.

-- Post-traumatic amnesia.
 Another factor doctors use to assess the severity of a brain injury is post-traumatic amnesia.
 Patients often cannot remember names, the date, or other important information after a severe blow to the head, or may repeat things throughout a conversation.
 The longer this period of amnesia lasts, the more likely it is that the patient has suffered severe brain damage.

 Have You Or A Loved One Suffered A Brain Or Spinal Cord Injury?